-Shao Fu Zhu Yu Tang is a 10-ingredient Chinese Medicine formula with Szechuan Lovage Roots (Chuan Xiong) as a principal ingredient.
+Shao Fu Zhu Yu Tang is a 10-ingredient Chinese Medicine formula.
 Invented in 1830 AD, it belongs to the category of formulas that invigorate Blood and dispel Blood Stagnation.

 Typical symptoms for menstrual cramps caused by Cold in the Uterus: Sore back Sore legs Pale face Cold limbs Scanty periods Feeling of cold Frequent urination Lower abdominal pain Pain relieved with heat Dark clots in menstrual blood